SSWConsulting/SSW.People.Profiles/Jack-Kranz/Jack-Kranz.md

 quoteAuthor: "Albert Einstein"
 ---

-Jack is an experienced web/mobile application developer, React trainer and Scrumpractitioner.
+Jack is an experienced web/mobile application developer, React trainer and Scrum practitioner.

 Jack has delivered successful projects ranging in scale from large digital transformation projects to minimum viable products for tech startups.
 He has a keen eye for detail, a drive for results and strives for quality and robustnes.
 Being a trainer/developer means Jack is always familiar with latest technologies and best practices.